micans/bash-utils/README.md

 It previously was at what I would now consider the [site of historical documents](http://micans.org/apparix).

+Many thanks to Sitaram Chamarty for the original idea of sub-directory completion and the first bash implementation thereof, and to Izaak van Dongen for the zsh completion code and complete overhaul and improvement of the bash completion code.

 ### Apparix/apparish
 In the beginning the system was called Apparix; it was implemented in C, and